Neelp20/to_do_list/README.md

     ### Features Left to Implement

     As a future improvement, I plan to implement a feature that allows users to exit the application at any time by entering the keyword '0'.

+    ## Technologies

+    * Python - Python was the main language used to build the application.
+    * Google Sheet - This was used as data storage in order to store the list of tasks.
+    * Gspread - This was used to access and update data in spreadsheet.
+    * Colorama - Colorama was used to add colored text and styling to terminal output.